-Research and clinical experience have shown that damage to the suspensory ligaments, particularly in the hindlimbs, is the highest injury risk in horses doing dressage — at all levels.
+Research and clinical experience have shown that suspensory ligament injuries, particularly in the hindlimbs, are the highest injury risk in horses doing dressage — at all levels.

 The exact cause of injury is not totally clear, but it is likely that a number of things contribute.

 Dressage-specific paces or movements could be risk factors, as could the type of horse used.

 The repetitive nature of dressage training might mean that the influence of these risk factors is exacerbated — just as human athletes specialising in a particular sport are prone to repetitive strain injury.